calipho-sib/nextprot-docs/help/learn-search-results.md

 * _second line_ is the same as in the Summary format, i.e. the source of the term (ontology) is displayed.
 * _third line_ displays the definition of the term.

+**Downloading** search results

+For protein search results, entries or parts thereof can be downloaded.
+To do so, select the **Format** and the **Sub-Part** and either Click on the **Download** button or simply request the **API** by using the link provided.
+Unless a sort order has been specified, the data is listed in alpha-numerical order of entry accession number.

 #Filtering search results

 Filtering options are displayed on the left and depend on the section being queried: